 21Captain John Bogan Jr., Point Pleasant Beach, NJ – 1985 Captain John Bogan Jr. donned a captain's hat for this 1985 photo taken on the dock of his "SHAMROCK" at Point Pleasant Beach, New Jersey.

 Father Knows Best… Captain John's father, Jack Bogan, was a firm believer that a Captain should always wear a captain's hat and be "the guy in charge".
 He steadfastly said, "Your customers should not have to guess who the Captain is".

 22Captain Ray Ettel, Barnegat Light, NJ – 1985 Capitan Ray Ettel is shown at the helm of his "WHITE STAR III" from Barnegat Light, NJ in this 1985 photo.
 Captain Ettel was the owner and operator of the "WHITE STAR" vessels that specialized in party boat fishing and recreational diving charters.
 His "WHITE STAR" vessels concluded with the "WHITE STAR IV" that was sold in 2000 when Captain Ettel retired from the party boat business.
+He passed away in March 2009.
 Photo courtesy of Captain Ray Ettel.

 23Harry Ostrow, Brooklyn, NY – 1989 Harry Ostrow was not a party boat captain, but he was a well-known fixture along the piers of Sheepshead Bay, snapping photos of the party boat fleet for much of the 1970s and 1980s.
 Almost everyone who worked aboard or owned a party boat during this era has a few of Harry's wonderful photos, many of which are displayed on this site.
 Photo courtesy of John Cairns.